o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 Unintended discards are packets that were dropped, which the network operator otherwise intended to deliver, i.e. which indicates an error state.
 There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an ACL and being dropped.

+Device discard counters do not by themselves establish operator intent.
+Discards reported under policy (e.g., ACL/policer) indicate only that traffic matched a configured rule; such discards may still be unintended if the configuration is in error.
+Determining intent for policy discards requires external context (e.g., configuration validation and change history) which is out of scope for this specification.

 Tree diagrams used in this document follow the notation defined in {{?RFC8340}}.

 # Problem Statement   {#problem}

-The fundamental problem for network operators is how to automatically detect when unintended packet loss is occurring and determine the appropriate action to mitigate it.
+The fundamental problem for network operators is how to automatically detect when and where unintended packet loss is occurring and determine the appropriate action to mitigate it.
 For any network, there are a small set of potential actions that can be taken to mitigate customer impact when unintended packet loss is detected, for example:

 1. Take a problematic device, link, or set of devices and/or links out of service.
 2. Return a device, link, or set of devices and/or links back into service.